Why Your Neighbor’s Sale Price Means Nothing

 Even in the Texas Panhandle, where the market can feel steadier than bigger metros, conditions still shift:

-- interest rates move buyer budgets
+• interest rates move buyer budgets

-- inventory rises and falls
+• inventory rises and falls

-- seasonality changes urgency (and competition)
+• seasonality changes urgency and competition

 Condition is not “pretty vs not pretty”

-- older HVAC near end-of-life
+• older HVAC near end-of-life

-- roof with limited remaining life
+• roof with limited remaining life

-- dated electrical panel
+• dated electrical panel

-- foundation movement history
+• foundation movement history

-- worn windows and higher utility costs
+• worn windows and higher utility costs

 Layout and usability matter more than people expect

-- kitchen flow and storage
+• kitchen flow and storage

-- ceiling height and natural light
+• ceiling height and natural light

-- garage size and access
+• garage size and access

-- backyard usability
+• backyard usability

 Micro-location is real

-“Same neighborhood” isn’t always the same value.
+“Same neighborhood” is not always the same value.

-Backing to a busy street, facing a commercial edge, being next to a rental with deferred maintenance, or being on a preferred interior street can change buyer demand.
-In Amarillo, we see this even within a few blocks.
+Still, sellers often group nearby homes together too quickly.
+Backing to a busy street, facing a commercial edge, sitting next to a poorly maintained property, or being on a preferred interior street can change buyer demand.

 The hidden pieces sellers don’t see in a neighbor’s sale